This is my list of Indiana lookout tower site; other people have other lists. – Mark A.

 Hoosier National Forest:

-Hickory Ridge (Deam Wilderness)
+Hickory Ridge (in HNF’s Deam Wilderness)

 State Parks and State Forests: